 Following are some key considerations that companies, with the assistance of their advisors, should be considered in assessing ERC opportunities:

-Was the business “fully or partially suspended” due to a governmental order during any quarter of 2020, and/or the first two quarters of 2021?
+Was the business “fully or partially suspended” due to a governmental order during any quarter of 2020, and/or 2021?
 As one of the paths to claiming the credit is to have had a suspension of business operations resulting from a government order, companies should identify the actual order and governmental branch or agency that issued it and assess that it did, indeed, require their operations to be suspended.
 Further, where a business reduced or modified its operations in response to an order, an analysis should be performed to determine whether such modification could qualify as a “partial suspension” of the business.

-Was there a “significant decline” in gross receipts in any quarter of 2020 or the first two quarters of 2021?
+Was there a “significant decline” in gross receipts in any quarter of 2020 or 2021?
 An alternative path to ERC eligibility is to show a significant decline in revenue versus a comparative quarter in 2019.
 Analyzing whether this condition is met could involve some unanticipated complexities, including determining what streams of income constitute gross receipts for purposes of the ERC and, in the instance of a business that has related entities, determining at what level business should be aggregated for purposes of determining the gross receipts versus the comparative quarter in the prior year.

 - For the 2020 ERC: If the gross receipts of any quarter in 2020 were less than 50% of the corresponding quarter of 2019, the ERC is available in that quarter.
 The ERC is also available in each subsequent quarter of the year, until gross receipts were at least 80% of the corresponding 2019 quarter.
 Modified rules apply to businesses that began operations sometime during 2019 or for businesses that were acquired during 2020.